Authentication journeys

 Groups

-Each group starts a separate path through the authentication journey.
+In the columns, you can organize multiple options into groups.
+Each group creates a separate horizontal path through the authentication journey.

 Pages

-A page shows the selection of step options that the user sees on a page, or screen.
+A page shows the selection of identification or authentication options that the user sees on a page or screen.

-For the first step, the user sees all of the options on one page.
-That page includes the groups and group separators, and the options are listed in the same order that you see in the journey editor.
+For the identification column, the user sees all of the options on one page.
+That page includes the groups and the options are listed in the same order that you see in the journey editor.

-For the second and third steps, each path and step combination becomes a different page for the user.
+For the authentication columns, each group on a path creates a separate page for the user.

 Conditions